 - Cabin and swim areas of the opposite sex

-- Cabin areas between classes and during recreational and group activities except when specifically authorized and accompanied to the area by a counselor
+- Cabin areas between classes during recreational and group activities (unless specifically authorized and accompanied to the area by a counselor in groups of three)

 - Any area of the lake from which the main boat dock or one of the two swimming areas cannot be seen

-- The shores of property the camp does not own except with express permission of the property owner obtained by the camp director
+- Any property the camp does not own, except with express permission of the property owner obtained by the weekly camp director

 - Public land with the exception of supervised water-skiing, supervised hikes, and canoe trips

-- Guns, fireworks, knives, tobacco products, alcohol, or illegal drugs.
+- Guns, fireworks, knives, tobacco products, alcohol, or illegal drugs including marijuana and vaping are not allowed on camp property

-- Raiding of cabins or disturbing the personal property of others.
+- Raiding of cabins or disturbing the private property of others

-- Any display of affection beyond holding hands.
+- Any display of affection beyond holding hands or momentary consensual hugs.